AndrewMcClelland/BookMate/README.md

 # TeeTimeBooker

 ## To-Do
-- [ ] Deployed to Azure and working
+- [x] Deployed to Azure and working
-- [ ] ConfigurationManager for PReferredTeeTimes and Smith Golf search settings
+- [x] ConfigurationManager for PReferredTeeTimes and Smith Golf search settings
 - [ ] Feature flag to enable booking or not
 - [ ] Better error handling
 - [x] Load AppSettings from KeyVault
 - [x] Logging
+- [ ] Break into multiple functions
 - [ ] Deploy AppSettings as ARM
 - [ ] Local script that levergaes same Helper Classes
 - [ ] Local and deployed instructions